nesl/Detecting_Hidden_Sensors/README.md

 1. Range: The performance depends upon the range of the sensors.
 For camera, typically the range is within 3m.
 However, since our framework is created to detect sensors in a small space like a room, the range is more than sufficient.
 2. Improving performance: Since the camera can be placed anywhere in the room, it is suggested that multiple trial be performed in various parts of the room to increase the chances of detection.

+### How to collect your own datasets?

+* Wireshark:
+  * Online tutorial to select a particular frequency and use Wireshark in monitor mode -> https://linuxhint.com/capture_wi-fi_traffic_using_wireshark/
+  * Use the tutorial above to scan all the frequencies that your Wi-Fi card supports
+* Time:
+  * Use NTP for time synchorinization.
+The NTPSenseApp uses [Good Clock](https://github.com/nesl/GoodClock) to synchronize it's time with NTP.
+  * You can force an NTP sync on the laptop using `sudo sntp -s <NTP Server>`.
+Alternatively, you can stop and restart the `ntp` service on your device.
+* Data collection:
+  * Use wireshark to collect `.pcapng` files.
+  * Use [NTPSenseApp](https://github.com/nesl/NTPSenseApp) to collect IMU data on your smartphone.
+* Time sync between packet capture and IMU:
+  * Use the `time_sync` script in the `tools` folder to time synchronize the packet capture with IMU.
+  * The script 'crops' the .pcapng file to closest time stamps to the IMU on either side.
+* Data aggregation
+  * Use the `aggregate_data` script to extract traffic for every device.

 ### MAC Address Lookup

 There are several online MAC lookup services.
 You may not be able to find everything using just one lookup website.
 We recommend using a combination.
 Some of them are listen below: